w3c/wcag3/informative/guidelines/interactive-components/control-information.md

 * As a person with a cognitive or learning disability, I need to be able to easily locate controls for sorting and filtering results.
 * As a person who is blind, or has a cognitive or learning disability, I need to understand the purpose of each control from its name and contextual help alone.
 * As a person with a cognitive or learning disability, I need to be able to recognize the same control across devices and technologies, including assistive technologies.
-* As a person with dementia, age-related forgetfulness, or reduced processing speed, I need text and interactive elements to have sufficient contrast and plain backgrounds so that I can perceive them and not get distracted.
+* As a person with dementia, age-related forgetfulness, or reduced processing speed, I need interactive elements to have sufficient contrast and plain backgrounds so that I can perceive them and not get distracted.
 * As a person with low vision, I need to be able to identify and perceive all interactive elements.
 * As a person with a cognitive or learning disability, I need to understand what I can do and which controls I can use to complete my tasks.
 * As a person with a cognitive or learning disability, I need to understand controls that change the order, layout, or visibility of content.